Yucatan Road Trip: The Perfect 2 Weeks in Mexico

 With sculptures, signs, swings, and cafes to tempt you, a couple of hours wandering around the area will provide you with months worth of content for your feed!

-One of the most iconic spots is the Ven a La Luz statue that welcomes arrivals to the Ahau Resort at Tulum Beach.
-This 8 meters (26 feet) tall representation of a woman opening her heart gets pretty popular so you’ll want to arrive there early.
+One of the most iconic spots is the Ven a La Luz statue which was recently relocated to Ahau Tulum Sculpture Park.
+This 8-meter (26-foot) tall representation of a woman opening her heart gets pretty popular so you’ll want to arrive there early.

 If you want to multitask your shooting then head to one of the cute cafes such as Matcha Mama or Raw Love Tulum where you can grab a nourishing yet made-for-Instagram smoothie.
 One of the quirkiest spots is surely the giant pink rabbit that marks the entrance to Conestesia Restaurant.